Strategies to Regulate Your Nervous System After Trauma

 • Aromatherapy: Use stimulating scents like citrus or peppermint essential oils to awaken your senses and lift your mood.

-2. Movement and Exercise
+2. Movement and Physical Exercise

 • Dance or Shake: Put on some music and move your body.
 Dancing or shaking helps increase energy levels and release stagnant energy.